mylinuxforwork/dotfiles/README.md

 # Installation

-To make it easy for you to get started with the ML4W dotfiles, here's a list of recommended next steps.

-The package includes an installation script install.sh that will guide you through all steps of the installation or update process.
+The package includes an installation script that will guide you through all steps of the installation or update process.

 > PLEASE NOTE: Every Linux distribution and setup can be different.
-Therefore, I cannot guarantee that the installation will work smoothly everywhere.
+Therefore, I cannot guarantee that the installation will work everywhere.
 Installation on your own risk.

 ## Supported platforms